lrkemp1/Predicting-House-Prices/README.md

 - Heatmaps to check for Colinear Relationships
 - EDA of vairables
 - Feature Selection
-- Preporcessing of numerical and categorical data (ordinal and cardinal)
+- Preprocessing of numerical and categorical data (ordinal and cardinal)
 - Linear Regression model
 - Lasso model and feature selection
 - Random Forest Regressor